Steve Jobs: Philanthropy

 Jobs's views and actions on philanthropy and charity are a public mystery.
-He maintained privacy even over what few of these actions where publicly known.
+He maintained privacy even over what few of these actions were publicly known.
 He has been a key figure in public discussions about societal obligations of the wealthy and powerful.
 Through his career, the media investigated and criticized him and Apple as unusually and inexplicably mysterious or absent among powerful leaders and especially billionaires.
 His name is absent from the Million Dollar List of all large global philanthropy.
 Some have speculated about his possible secret role in large anonymous donations.

 Mark Vermilion, former charitable leader for Joan Baez, Apple, and Jobs, attributed Jobs's lifelong minimization of direct charity to his perfectionism and limited time.
 Jobs, Vermilion, and supporters said over the years that corporate products were Jobs's superior contributions to culture and society instead of direct charity.
-In 1985, Jobs said, "You know, my main reaction to this money thing is that it’s humorous, all the attention to it, because it’s hardly the most insightful or valuable thing that’s happened to me."
+In 1985, Jobs said, "You know, my main reaction to this money thing is that it's humorous, all the attention to it, because it's hardly the most insightful or valuable thing that's happened to me."

 Shortly after leaving Apple, he formed the charitable Steven P. Jobs Foundation, led by Mark Vermilion, hired away from Apple's community leadership.
-Jobs wanted a focus on nutrition and vegetarianism but Vermilion wanted social entrepreneurship.
+Jobs wanted a focus on nutrition and vegetarianism, but Vermilion wanted social entrepreneurship.
 That year, Jobs soon launched NeXT and closed the foundation with no results.
 Upon his 1997 return to Apple, Jobs optimized the failing company to the core, such as eliminating all philanthropic programs, never to be restored.
-In 2007, Stanford Social Innovation Review magazine listed Apple among "America’s least philanthropic companies".
+In 2007, Stanford Social Innovation Review magazine listed Apple among "America's least philanthropic companies".
 A few months after another unflattering news report, Apple started a program to match employees' charitable gifts.
-Jobs has declined to sign The Giving Pledge, launched in 2010 by Warren Buffett and Bill Gates for fellow billionaires.
+Jobs declined to sign The Giving Pledge, launched in 2010 by Warren Buffett and Bill Gates for fellow billionaires.
 He donated $50 million to Stanford hospital and contributed to efforts to cure AIDS.
 Bono reported "tens of millions of dollars" given by Apple while Jobs was CEO, to AIDS and HIV relief programs in Africa, which inspired other companies to join.